mtzfactory/nango/docs/docs/pizzly/getting-started.md

 To run OAuth flows from your application you need to setup each provider that you want to use.
 For this you will need a few things from the OAuth provider/API:
 - **Client id** and **client secret**, these identify your application towards the API that offers the OAuth.
 You need to get these from the API/OAuth provider, usually you will find them in their developer portal.
 - The **scopes** you want to request from the user: These will also depend on the API, you can usually find a list of all scopes an API offers in the API documentation.
-    - For the commend below your scopes must be comma separated, e.g. `read,write`
+    - For the CLI commend below your scopes must be comma separated, e.g. `read,write`
-- Finally you need to decide on a **config key**.
+- Finally you need to decide on a **provider config key**.
 This key will uniquely identify your configuration within Pizzly.
-If you only have one configuration per API we recommend you use the API's name in all lowercase, e.g. `github` for GitHub, `salesforce` for Salesforce etc.
+If you only have one configuration per API provider we recommend you use the API's name in all lowercase, e.g. `github` for GitHub, `salesforce` for Salesforce etc.

 :::info Callback URL
-When setup your application with the OAuth provider they will ask you for a callback URL.
+When you setup your application with the OAuth provider they will ask you for a callback URL.

 For Pizzly the callback URL is always `[PIZZLY_SERVER_URL]/oauth/callback`, so if Pizzly runs on your local machine the callback URL is `http://localhost:3004/oauth/callback`
 :::